aalekseev/10-steps-security-pycon-ee-2020/slides/12-access-control.md

 <!-- note

+In short - use user roles, check allowed actions and test with different users, not only superuser.

 Ok, so we covered all 10 steps - woho! congratulations!
 However there is one thing that is super important and kinda missing - because without it, all other steps simply won't work.